Endometriosis Specialist in Boca Raton and Boynton Beach

 Pain from Endometriosis is caused by the benign growth of the endometrial lining.
 These growths bleed in the same way as your uterus during your period.
 Other problems can result such as your fallopian tubes being blocked, inflammation, and scar tissue around your uterus, intestines, or bladder.

-In addition to discussing your symptoms with your gynecologist, he or she may suggest another exam to diagnosis endometriosis.
+In addition to discussing your symptoms with your gynecologist at Women's Health Partners, he or she may suggest another exam to diagnosis endometriosis.
 During a pelvic exam, your doctor may be able to feel for large cysts or scars behind your uterus.
 An ultrasound or MRI may also be done to check for ovarian cysts.

 - If you are not trying to get pregnant, hormonal birth control is usually the first step to help reduce pain and bleeding.